JanieLiu642/fiverr/README.md

 4. Delete the old data.json from this project folder.
 Click Add file to upload the new data.json file.

-5. Wait for a minute and open https://janieliu642.github.io/fiverr.
+5. Open https://janieliu642.github.io/fiverr.
 Ctrl + P to print the page into pdf.